 What further transformation will local government have to undertake and how differently will their organisations be and how will they operate in 2020 and beyond?

 This is ‘crunch time’ for many local authorities.
 For some, anything up to 60% of their budget can be swallowed up by between just 5% and 10% of the populace they serve.
 And you only need to have one guess as to what this is!
-Yes, it’s for adult and children’s social care – which also includes caring for those adults and children who are vulnerable or who have learning, physical or mental disabilities.
+Yes, it’s for adult and children’s social care – which also includes caring for those adults and children who are vulnerable or who have learning, physical or mental disabilities or mental health issues.

-The likelihood is that by 2021 this sector of society could absorb at least 70% of some council’s budgets – and it won’t stop there!
+Even though there has been an increase in funding from central government to ease these social care financial pressures, the likelihood is that by 2021 this sector of society could absorb as much as 70% of some council’s budgets – and it probably won’t stop there!

-The consequence is that local authorities need to enhance their social innovation capabilities and build their Community Enterprise opportunities.
+The consequence is that local authorities need to enhance their social innovation capabilities, build their Community Enterprise opportunities and increase their income through commercial means.

 Cross service functionality is really hard to achieve in the public sector – cost, resources, skills, ability, know how, timescales.
 All need to be recognised and understood – whilst seeing how this could be implemented successfully and deliver positive results as well as benefits.

-To that end it’s about councils involving and engaging with citizens throughout the community they serve.
-Sometimes councils think they know what their citizens want, but very often they don’t!
+To that end it’s about councils involving and engaging with citizens throughout the community they serve – understanding what their citizens want and more importantly, what they don’t want!

 ‘End to End’ Customer Journey

-It’s all about the ‘End to End’ Customer Journey – which has to start with understanding what services citizens actually want to receive from their council.. how they want to interact with their council, in what format (through social media perhaps), and on what platform or device.
+It’s all about the ‘End to End’ Customer Journey – which has to start with understanding what services citizens actually want to receive from their council.. how they want to interact with their council, in what format (through social media perhaps), and on what platforms or devices.
 How can much of this be better automated?

 Chief Executives, Corporate Directors and Heads of Service are faced with the overriding question… “How can we maintain front-line services, let alone look at introducing additional services, whilst also having to manage reducing budgets?”